Human trafficking in Poland: Prosecution

-The Government of Poland demonstrated progress in its overall anti-human trafficking law enforcement efforts during the reporting period.
+The government of Poland demonstrated progress in its overall anti-human trafficking law enforcement efforts during the reporting period.
 Poland prohibits all forms of trafficking through Article 253, Article 204 Sections 3 and 4, and Article 203 of the criminal code.
 Article 253 and organized crime statutes are used to prosecute labor trafficking cases, though there are no provisions that specifically define and address trafficking for forced labor.
 Penalties prescribed under Article 253 range from three to 15 years’ imprisonment, and Articles 203 and 204 prescribe from one to 10 years’ imprisonment; these punishments are sufficiently stringent and commensurate with those prescribed for other serious crimes, such as rape.
 Law enforcement officials and NGOs continued to report that the lack of a clear legal definition of trafficking in Poland's criminal code limits effective prosecutions.
 Prosecutors rely on trafficking definitions in the 2000 UN TIP Protocol when pursuing prosecutions against traffickers.

-Police investigated 105 alleged trafficking offenses in 2009 under Articles 253, 203, and 204 (Sections 3 and 4), compared with 119 alleged trafficking violations in 2008.
-Polish authorities prosecuted 79 individuals in 2009 under Articles 253, 203, and 204 (Sections 3 and 4), compared with 78 prosecutions in 2008.
-In 2009, 52 trafficking offenders were convicted in Courts of First Instance under Articles 253 and 203, compared with 46 convictions in 2008.
-Post-appeal sentences, which are considered final, are collected for Articles 253, 203, and 204 (Sections 3 and 4).
-In 2008, the most recent year for post-appeal sentencing data, 30 out of 57 convicted traffickers – or 53 percent – received suspended sentences.
-The remaining 27 convicted traffickers were issued sentences ranging from one to five years’ imprisonment.
-In 2007, 24 out of 42 – or 57 percent – of convicted traffickers had their sentences suspended.
+In 2022 law enforcement authorities conducted 23 investigations under Article 189a, which was a decrease compared to the 32 investigations in 2021.
+These investigations focused on various forms of trafficking: